 The B-Corp can help get boards and executive teams focused on long term sustainability.
-Of course, if a company is a closely held private company, they don’t need protection of B-Corp status to be an ethical organization.
+Of course, if a company is a closely held private company, they don’t need the protection of B-Corp status to be an ethical organization.
 For public companies though, the board and executive team need to fend off the shareholder activists who may insist on maximizing short-term profits and shareholder value at the expense of sustainability and other stakeholder value.
 The B-Corp charter (articles of incorporation) can provide that platform.

 Strength vs Weakness

 Every strength over-used is a weakness.
 There is no denying the strength and power of our capitalist economy.
 With apologies to Carl Schurz, I like to say, “My economic system right or wrong; if right, to be kept right, if wrong, to be set right.”
 Two things seem obvious to me and, I think, obvious to most people in our country.
-A third thing is not so obvious to many, but is becoming so.
+A third thing is not so obvious to many but is becoming so.
 First is that our system has fallen into the capitalist trap of creating extreme income/wealth inequality.
 This is nothing unexpected for those who study economic systems.
 It was predicted by those who espoused opposing systems to democracy and capitalism.
-Sometimes, the opponents have a good point.
+Sometimes, opponents have a good point.

 The second thing that seems obvious is that those who are at the top of the capitalist food chain are not very likely to voluntarily allow or initiate the re-apportioning of the economic pie.
 They have no incentive to do so.

-The third thing I see, and have been writing about for many years, is that technological advances (Biotechnology, Artificial Intelligence, Automation) will exacerbate the bifurcation of our economy.
+The third thing I see and have been writing about for many years is that technological advances (Biotechnology, Artificial Intelligence, Automation) will exacerbate the bifurcation of our economy.

-Sometimes, demolition and reconstruction are the best ways to solve a problem.
+Sometimes, demolition and reconstruction are the best ways to solve the problem.
 Such is NOT the case here.
 Rather, we must make incremental, methodical changes to set the economy right.
 Too many forces are arrayed against us.
 The technology issue, coupled with the inevitable demographic changes as the Millennial generation comes of age, will force our hand.

 We can begin by simplifying our economic systems (taxes, regulations, etc.) to help minimize fraud.
-We can demand more transparency from corporations and government.
+We can demand more transparency from corporations and governments.
 We can hold our corporate leaders and politicians accountable.
 The question is, do we have the collective will to make the necessary transformations?